-This problem is equivalent to a new algebraic problem (\ref{eigenvaluesLikeProblem}), for which an efficient computational algorithm was developed in our previous works \cite{belov2024partiallyPRE,belov2024quantumPRE}; the numerical algorithm for obtaining multiple solutions to the algebraic problem requires further research, as discussed in Appendix \ref{SolutionsHierarchyConstraints}.
-When a numerical algorithm for a general quantum channel (\ref{KrausOperator}) is developed, the SQM stationary problem will allow for ML knowledge representation in the form of a quantum channel, see Appendix \ref{QCcomputationalModel} below.
+This problem is equivalent to a new algebraic problem (\ref{eigenvaluesLikeProblem}), for which an efficient computational algorithm was developed in our previous works; the numerical algorithm for obtaining multiple solutions to the algebraic problem requires further research, as discussed in Appendix \ref{SolutionsHierarchyConstraints}.

-We would also note that there exists a completely different approach to the quadratic optimization problem we consider: Semidefinite Programming (SDP) \cite{anjos2011handbook,wen2013feasible,taranto2025higher}.
-In its simplest form, it involves replacing the product terms with a vectorization, $v_p=\mathcal{U}^*_{jk}\mathcal{U}_{j^{\prime}k^{\prime}}$, where $p=0\dots D^2n^2-1$.
-The unitarity constraints (\ref{unitarityCond}) then become linear functions of $v_p$, and the optimization problem itself becomes linear rather than quadratic.
-The difficulty with Semidefinite Programming (aside from the increased dimensionality) is that for a unitary $\mathcal{U}$, the vector $v_p$ must correspond to a rank-one $Dn \times Dn$ matrix.
-This rank-constraint introduces challenges in numerical implementation.
-Furthermore, this approach typically yields only a single solution, whereas our algebraic method allows us to obtain a hierarchy of solutions (\ref{eigenvaluesLikeProblemSlev}).

-In this work, the mathematical properties of the new algebraic problem have been studied, and important results such as the canonical form representation (\ref{lambdaDiag}) and the eigenmatrix-dependent orthogonality conditions (\ref{otrCondition}), have been obtained.
-The stationary problem has a clear physical meaning as a quantum inverse problem, which has numerous practical applications in machine learning and artificial intelligence\cite{bisio2010optimal,arjovsky2016unitary}.